BrightLocal/C-Sharp-Api-Wrapper/README.md

     var rfService = new ReviewFlowService();

-    BrightLocalSuccess newReviewReport = rfService.Create(myReviewReport);
+    BlSuccess newReviewReport = rfService.Create(myReviewReport);
     return newReviewReport;
 ```

-The returned BrightLocalSuccess entity above will have a report-id.
+The returned BlSuccess entity above will have a report-id.
 You will want to persist this for later when you get a report.

 ### Update Report